seanox/pdf-service/README.md

 CR: License: Migration to Apache License 2.0
 CR: Designer: Added support for pure markup files
 CR: Preview: Added support for pure markup files
+CR: Examples: Added various examples
+CR: Preview: Preview data of properties are now also available in header and footer
+CR: Preview: Properties of the preview data are now always searched at the template location

 [Read more](https://raw.githubusercontent.com/seanox/pdf-service/master/CHANGES)